nidone/AI-Safety-Project/evaluation.md

 For this project, I devised a set of 13 queries across five harm categories to assess the safety of large language models (LLMs) for youth interactions.
 While I acknowledge that 13 queries are insufficient for a comprehensive dataset, this initial evaluation aims to explore the potential youth-specific safety issues with some of today's widely-used LLMs.
 Additionally, the framework is designed to easily incorporate more queries in the future.

 Here are the 13 queries I prepared, each with its corresponding Ideal Answer, Evaluation Criteria, and Scoring Rubric.
-You can view the details through the embedded document below:. <br />
+You can view the details through the embedded document below, or as [JSON file](https://github.com/nidone/AI-Safety-Project/tree/main/dataset).<br />

 <iframe src="https://docs.google.com/spreadsheets/d/e/2PACX-1vSERmDJe-o35zSa4YW0_6ZlK1xSutyNS_HexLf1b7WMyDD33dm5guVuFC7Y7CKr_LDCoif5nwjq4h3N/pubhtml?gid=463039031&amp;single=true&amp;widget=true&amp;headers=false"
   style="width: 100%; height: 500px; border: none;">